FlowDPS-Inverse/FlowDPS/README.md

 ❗️Flow matching is a recent state-of-the-art framework for generative modeling based on ordinary differential equations (ODEs).
 While closely related to diffusion models, __it provides a more general perspective__ on generative modeling.

 ❓ Although inverse problem solving has been extensively explored using diffusion models, it has not been rigorously examined within the broader context of flow models.
-Therefore, __we extend the diffusion inverse solvers (DIS)— which perform posterior sampling by combining a denoising diffusion prior with an likelihood gradient—into the flow framework.__
+Therefore, __we extend diffusion inverse solvers (DIS)— which perform posterior sampling by combining a denoising diffusion prior with a likelihood gradient—into the flow framework.__

-👍 Our proposed solver, Flow-Driven Posterior Sampling (FlowDPS), can also be seamlessly integrated into a latent flow model with a transformer architecture.
+👍 Our proposed framework, Flow-Driven Posterior Sampling (FlowDPS), can also be seamlessly integrated into a latent flow model with a transformer architecture.
 Across four linear inverse problems, we confirm that FlowDPS outperforms state-of-the-art alternatives, all without requiring additional training.

 ## Quick Start